-Resorts Casino (ResortsCasino.com) was among the first online gambling sites to launch in New Jersey.
+Resorts Casino (ResortsCasino.com) was among the first NJ online gambling sites to launch.
 The casino has a sister site, owned by Mohegan Sun and powered by the same software, which offers pretty much all the same games.
-Aside from bonuses for new and returning customers, the differences between both sites are mostly aesthetic.
+Aside from bonuses for new and returning customers, the differences between the sites are mostly aesthetic.

 All in all, Resorts Casino is fairly mediocre when it comes to bonuses available to new customers and VIP players.
 But its strong branding, in conjunction with an amazing game selection, allowed it to do well in this slightly oversaturated market.